GC to EC: A Modern Odyssey of Technical Conversions

 What’s the Future of GC Post-EC Shift?

-Although GC won’t disappear entirely, its role is likely to shrink.
+While GC won’t disappear entirely, its role is likely to shrink.

-🔹 EC will control large-scale distributed environments.
+🔹 EC will dominate large-scale distributed environments.

 Final Thoughts: A Smart Move for the Future